-We all have goals we want to achieve, challenges we’re striving to overcome and times when we feel stuck.
-Partnering with a coach can change your life, your job performance, your career success by setting you on a path to greater personal and professional fulfillment.
+We all have goals we want to achieve, challenges we’re striving to overcome, and times when we feel stuck.
+Partnering with a coach can change your life, job performance, and career success by setting you on a path to greater personal and professional fulfillment.

 The International Coaching Federation defines coaching as ‘partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.
 The process of coaching often unlocks previously untapped sources of imagination, productivity and leadership.’

-Various professional bodies that governs the standards of professional coaching might define coaching differently and that’s all okay.
-Different bodies have different definition of coaching, so your coaching experience can be very different depending on your coach’s training.
-If you are considering coaching, clarify the definition of coaching with your prospective coach because your coach’s training, background, experience all have big influence on his definition of coaching so you want to ensure you know what you are getting into.
+Various professional bodies that govern professional coaching standards might define coaching differently, and that’s all okay.
+Different bodies have different definitions of coaching, so your coaching experience can be very different depending on your coach’s training.
+If you are considering coaching, clarify the definition of coaching with your prospective coach because your coach’s training, background, experience all have a big influence on his definition of coaching, so you want to ensure you know what you are getting into.

 The coaching process can involve the coach and another person or group of people (client).
 Team coaching has become more popular recently.
-Almost all coaching begins with identifying goals of the client and then step by step, develop strategies that close the gaps to reach the goal and improve performance.
-As the solutions and strategies come from the leader or client himself, the client will find his performance enhanced permanently.
+Almost all coaching begins with identifying the client’s goals and then, step by step, develop strategies that close the gaps to reach the goal and improve performance.
+The client will find his performance enhanced permanently as the solutions and strategies come from the leader or client himself.
 That’s the power in the coaching process and working with a skillful coach.

 How do you know a coach is a professional one?

-Calling yourself a coach doesn’t make you a coach.
+Calling yourself, a coach doesn’t make you a coach.
 This is a profession that requires many hours of training.
-Other than International Coaching Federation, European Mentoring and Coaching Council, there are other professional coaching bodies that certify coaches as ‘professional’, or meeting their guidelines.
+Other than International Coaching Federation, European Mentoring and Coaching Council, other professional coaching bodies certify coaches as ‘professional’ or meeting their guidelines.

-As mentioned above, find out the credentials about your coach because in addition to having gone through rigorous coaching training course, you want to make sure your coach has knowledge about ethics, and is masterful to provide you a solid process that helps you achieve success and reach peak performance in your job.
+As mentioned above, find out the credentials about your coach because, in addition to having gone through a rigorous coaching training course, you want to make sure your coach has knowledge about ethics and is masterful to provide you a solid process that helps you achieve success and reach peak performance in your job.